HINT: A Hierarchical Independent Component Analysis Toolbox for Investigating Brain Functional Networks using Neuroimaging Data: Methods

 \subsection{Preprocessing}

-Prior to ICA, some preprocessing steps such as centering, dimension reduction and whitening of the observed data are usually performed to facilitate the subsequent ICA decomposition \citep{hyvarinen2000}.
+As in standard ICA methods, prior to hc-ICA analysis, some preprocessing steps such as centering, dimension reduction and whitening of the observed data are performed by the toolbox to facilitate the subsequent ICA decomposition \citep{hyvarinen2000}.
 Let $\tilde{\boldsymbol{Y}}_i$ be the $T\times V$ fMRI data matrix for subject $i$ where $T$ is the number of fMRI scans and $V$ is the number of voxels in a 3D fMRI scan.
 In HINT, prior to hc-ICA, each subject's observed fMRI images are preprocessed as follows \citep{shi2016},

 where $q$ is the number of independent components, $\boldsymbol{\Lambda}_{i,q}$ contains the first $q$ eigenvalues and $\boldsymbol{U}_{i,q}$ contains the first $q$ eigenvectors as obtained by a singular value decomposition (SVD) of the original fMRI data $\tilde{\boldsymbol{Y}}_i$.
 The residual variance, $\sigma_{i,q}^2$ , is estimated by the average of the $T-q$ smallest eigenvalues that are not included in $\bm \Lambda_{i, q}$, representing the variability in $\widetilde{\bm Y}_i$ that is not accounted for by the first $q$ components.
 The number of independent components, $q$, is specified by the user.
 This can be determined based on theoretical methods such as the Laplace approximation method \citep{minka2001}, using the IC number suggested by existing group ICA toolboxes or based on established knowledge on ICA analysis of fMRI data.